-Method 3: Clone Your Virtual Machine
+Way 3: Clone Your Virtual Machine

-1. Launch VMware Workstation, select the vm you want to clone.
+1. Launch VMware Workstation, select the VM you want to clone.
 Then click VM on the upper bar, and select Manage > Clone…to open Clone Virtual Machine Wizard.
 Click Next in the prompt window.

 2. Designate Clone Source.
 You can select to clone from the current state in the virtual machine, or from an existing snapshot (powered off only).

 If you select the upper one, workstation will create a snapshot before cloning it.

 If you don’t have a usable snapshot, the second choice will be unselectable.

 3. Designate Clone Type.
 You can create a linked clone, or create a full clone.